Nanjing Medical University

-In 2020, 4icu ranked it 1082 in the world and 108 in China.
+In 2020, uniRank.org ranked it 1082 in the world and 108 in China.
 It started an English taught Bachelor of Medicine, Bachelor of Surgery (MBBS) program from 2005, as approved by the Ministry of Education of the People's Republic of China (MOE).

 History

-The National Jiangsu Medical College was founded in 1934 and was renamed the Nanjing Medical College in 1957 when it moved to Nanjing.
+National Jiangsu Medical College was founded in 1934 and was renamed Nanjing Medical College in 1957 when it moved to Nanjing.
 It was among the first medical universities in China to offer six-year programs in 1962.
 In 1981 it was approved to offer master's and doctoral degree programs.
 It was renamed Nanjing Medical University in 1993 and is now among the top Chinese medical universities.

 Location

 As of 2020, Nanjing Medical University has two campuses.
 The main campus is Wutai with a land area of 8 hectares, and the New Campus is Jiangning (comprising 87 hectares), which is almost 11 times bigger than the Wutai campus.
 Wutai is the center of Clinical Teaching and research.